Red flags trailed ex-UCLA lecturer across elite universities

 Now, his former classmates wonder: How did Harris even get hired at UCLA?

-“Everyone wants to re-read the past and try to figure out, ‘was he secretly crazy,’” the professor said, but there was nothing "that would make me think, ‘boy, this person’s in trouble.’ "

-Janiak said students reported other complaints to him while he was chair of the department, but no one came forward about Harris until last March.

-The onus is on the incoming institution to ask targeted questions about an applicant beyond their academic credentials, according to Saunie Schuster, a lawyer who advises colleges and co-founded the Association of Title IX Administrators.
+The onus is on the incoming institution to ask targeted questions about an applicant beyond their academic credentials, according to Saunie Schuster, a lawyer who advises colleges.

-While schools typically cannot mention unproven accusations for fear of a lawsuit, Schuster said, they can do a background check that includes phone interviews with classmates, supervisors and students.
-It’s not clear whether UCLA officials conducted such a background check or interviews; the university did not answer AP’s questions regarding whether it reached out Duke or Cornell during the hiring process.
+While schools typically cannot mention unproven accusations for fear of a lawsuit, Schuster said, they can do a background check.
+It’s not clear whether UCLA officials did so; the university did not answer AP’s questions regarding its hiring process.

-Schuster said a background search would've allowed questions to be posed to former employers like, "would you hire this individual to work directly with you?”

 For Harris' former classmates, the answer is clear: Yes.